Quick Read: What You’ll Learn

 18”

-Above bust (most versatile)
+Above the bust (most versatile)

 20”